Essential Sant MatWhat does ‘Sant Mat’ mean?

 to follow a vegetarian diet, excluding all meat, fish, or eggs.
 This removes us from the chain of exploitation, pain, and killing of other sentient beings, which creates a heavy karmic burden.
 Every action has consequences and what we choose to eat is no exception.
 Eating these substances also agitates the mind, when we are seeking to do the very opposite, namely to calm and focus our attention in meditation.

-to avoid all alcohol and mind-altering or addictive drugs, including tobacco.
-Under the influence of drugs or alcohol we lose our common sense and carry out mindless actions which may be disastrous for us and for others.
+to avoid all alcohol and mind-altering or addictive drugs, including tobacco (smoking or e-cigarettes) and all cannabinoid products like CBD.7 Under the influence of drugs or alcohol we lose our common sense and carry out mindless actions which may be disastrous for us and for others.
 Again, these substances can significantly impair our ability to still and focus the mind.